encode/django-rest-framework/docs/api-guide/parsers.md

 ## MultiPartParser

 Parses multipart HTML form content, which supports file uploads.
-Both `request.DATA` and `request.FILES` will be populated with a `QueryDict`.
+Both `request.data` will be populated with a `QueryDict`.

 You will typically want to use both `FormParser` and `MultiPartParser` together in order to fully support HTML form data.